Be a witness to the healing love of Christ by caring for communities who have been affected by a catastrophic event.

 All who went had a great time and laughed much.
 Helping Hands is planning their next trip for the end of September-beginning of October and are looking to return to Point Pleasant, NJ.
 But the destination may change.

-Highlights from the JAMAICA, NEW YORK mission trip – September 28 – October 4, 2014
+Highlights from the Jamaica, NY Mission Trip, September 28 – October 4, 2014

 On the last Sunday in September, twelve sets of willing hands left from the parking lot of First Presbyterian Church of Allentown to brave the streets of New York City as they headed off to the First Presbyterian Church of Jamaica.
 This group of dedicated volunteers have become an extended family because of the many mission work trips they have taken together to help rebuild homes and bring hope to those affected by a disaster such as Super Storm Sandy.
 Along with the hard work there is a lot of love and laughter.